FreeRADIUS/wiki.freeradius.org/contributing/List-Usage.md

 # List usage

 Each list in the server is used for a different purpose.

 As the server had grown in complexity, some lists have take on different roles.

-This page documents the different roles, so that new modules can use lists consistently, and so that users know where to find attributes.
+This page documents the different roles, so that new modules can use lists consistently, and so users know where to find attributes.

-There are two types of attributes used in the server
 ## Attribute types
 ### Protocol attributes
 These represent: